 For additional specialty training, Dr. Mulligan completed an orthopedic foot and ankle surgery fellowship at Duke University School of Medicine in Durham, North Carolina.
-His areas of expertise include foot and ankle sports injuries, arthritis, fracture care, tendon disorders, deformity correction, painful flat feet and high arches, bunions, hammertoes, and other complex foot and ankle problems.
-His special interests include ankle replacement, ankle arthroscopy, and a variety of cutting-edge surgical techniques.
+His areas of expertise include conservative and surgical management of foot and ankle sports injuries, arthritis, fracture care, tendon and ligament disorders, deformity correction, painful flat feet and high arches, bunions, hammertoes, and neuromas.
+His special interests include ankle replacement, minimally invasive foot and ankle surgery, and reconstruction of complex fractures and deformities.

 Dr. Mulligan is a member of the American Academy of Orthopaedic Surgeons (AAOS) and American Orthopaedic Foot & Ankle Society (AOFAS).
 He has authored numerous peer-reviewed publications and presented research at the national level on the topics of foot and ankle reconstruction and joint replacement.

 Dr. Mulligan is married to a primary care physician, and together, they have two young children.
-They reside in Southlake, Texas.
-He enjoys spending time with his family and following Texas A&M University athletics when he is not seeing patients.
-He also stays active in his free time through running and playing golf.
+He enjoys spending time with his family, running, and following Texas A&M University athletics when he is not seeing patients.

 - Bachelor of Arts in Mathematics, Texas A&M University, College Station, TX